-- 3. The Mayor should incentivise modal shift for deliveries and services: we also note that there is a significant opportunity to assist businesses to switch to using cycles (including electrically-assisted cargo/freight cycles) to deliver goods and services within London (especially the centre): the Mayor must incentivise modal shift of this kind too, and highlight the joint pilot initiative of the city of Hamburg and UPS as an example of how this may be done. - 4.
-The Mayor should invest in walking, cycling, public transport and smarter car use: funds will be generated from the charging scheme: these must be used to help ensure that investment in cycling infrastructure/other measures to make cycling safer and more attractive is accelerated and expanded.
-In particular, the Mayor made specific promises to LCC's Sign for Cycling campaign: pollution charging will help guarantee that the Mayor meets these promises.
-Also, it would be unjust not to provide support for individuals and organisations who will find it most hard to change to new types of vehicles and/or ways of going about their business. - 5.
-The Mayor should use Mini-Hollands/Healthy Streets programmes to reduce pollution hotspots in town centres and high streets: one of the specific promises the Mayor made to LCC's Sign for Cycling campaign was to give every borough the chance to have a Mini-Holland style programme, and we understand that the Mayor is looking into this as part of his "healthy streets" agenda.
-We urge that maximum impetus is given to this objective for its own sake but also because it would help clean up the air in high streets and town centres in every borough, where localised air pollution can be very high. - 6.
+- 5. The Mayor should incentivise modal shift for deliveries and services (micro distribution using cargo bikes is included in the draft MTS 2017): we also note that there is a significant opportunity to assist businesses to switch to using cycles (including electrically-assisted cargo/freight cycles) to deliver goods and services within London (especially the centre): the Mayor must incentivise modal shift of this kind too, and highlight the joint pilot initiative of the city of Hamburg and UPS as an example of how this may be done. - 6.
+The Mayor should invest in walking, cycling, public transport and smarter car use (including, as noted in draft MTS 2017, the use of smart road charging systems): funds will be generated from the charging scheme and these must be used to help ensure that investment in cycling infrastructure/other measures to make cycling safer and more attractive is accelerated and expanded.
+In particular, the Mayor made specific promises to LCC's Sign for Cycling campaign and pollution charging will help guarantee that the Mayor meets these promises.
+Also, it would be unjust not to provide support for individuals and organisations who will find it more difficult to change to new types of vehicles and/or ways of going about their business.

+- 7. The Mayor should use the Liveable Neighbourhoods and Healthy Streets programmes to reduce pollution hotspots in town centres and high streets: one of the specific promises the Mayor made to LCC's Sign for Cycling campaign was to give every borough the chance to have a Mini-Holland style programme, and we understand that the Mayor is looking into this as part of his Healthy Streets and Liveable Neighbourhoods agenda.
+We urge that maximum impetus is given to this objective for its own sake but also because it would help clean up the air in high streets and town centres in every borough, where localised air pollution can be very high. - 8.
 The Mayor should not pursue policies that increase motor traffic, pollution and congestion: the Mayor must avoid policies that would heighten pollution and thus undermine efforts to clean up London's air, through the increased motor traffic and congestion that they would cause.
-This includes not going ahead with new river crossings (such as the proposed new Silvertown Tunnel) unless for purposes of providing new walking, cycling and public transport links. - 7.
+This includes not going ahead with new river crossings (such as the proposed new Silvertown Tunnel) or road building unless for purposes of providing new walking, cycling and public transport links. - 9.
 The Mayor should join up policies on pollution, climate change transport, public health and quality of life under a unifying strategic framework: finally, and more broadly, the Mayor must use his pollution-reduction programme as a platform to also drive down London's carbon emissions (London's 60% carbon emissions reduction target looks increasingly at risk of not being met), reduce congestion, improve public health and create better places to live, work and play.
 His policies to cut pollution provide an opportunity to join up action across many pressing areas of public policy, and address multiple challenges.
 The Mayor should not let that opportunity pass London by and adopt a connected, over-arching strategic framework for tackling these problems rather than put these objectives at risk through a piecemeal approach.